Fire, Flood, & Drought: 5 Steps Toward Positive Change

 However, it is important to note that greywater systems should be installed in compliance with your local water codes, to avoid health risks and contamination.
 Greywater is ideally used on plants that you won’t be eating.

-One way we can move forward with our wildfire policies is by looking to the past.
+In some cases, one way we can move forward with our wildfire policies is by looking to the past.
 In pre-colonial California, the lands were stewarded by many indigenous peoples that practiced seasonal “cultural burning”.
 Cultural burning is like a low-intensity controlled or prescribed burn, with an essential indigenous cultural tradition for cultivating food and materials.
 In fact, Santa Barbara was once known to have regular plumes of smoke that rose throughout the hillsides as a result of Chumash cultural burns.

 Both cultural burns and controlled burns have been used all over the world and have been shown to improve soil fertility, improve soil water absorption, and reduce fire fuel loads by burning the excess dry material in the understory.